MaastrichtU-IDS/workshop-ci/_episodes/06-automate-build.md

 >
 {: .challenge}

+It is recommended to avoid rebuilding and publishing a new image at every new push to master.
+We will now set the build and push job to only be triggered if a new release is created on GitHub (a.k.a tag 🏷️)

 > ## Build and push image only when release
 >
-> *  Add a condition to only push to DockerHub when a release is pushed (a.k.a. creating a tag 🏷️)
+> *  Add a condition to only push to DockerHub when a release is pushed
+> * Use the GitHub tag to tag the DockerHub image
 > *  2 solutions are available for this case:
 >    *  using a `if` condition in the GitHub workflow (recommended)
 >    *  use a parameter provided by the "Build and push Docker images" action.